znuny/manual/README.md

 # Znuny Documentation README

-The branches `main` and `staging` are deployed on with every push.
+The branches `znuny` and `znuny_lts` are deployed on with every push.

-- Branch `main` is available at https://doc.znuny.org/manual/ after the deployment
+- The content created out of both branches is available at https://doc.znuny.org/
-- Branch `staging` is only internal available

 ## Requirements